-The trustees will also annually review how the Union’s aims are to be achieved, which are found in the Governing Document – the Memorandum and Articles of Association and include:
+The trustees will also annually review how the Union’s aims are to be achieved, which are found in the Governing Document – the Memorandum and Articles of Association.
+These include:

-- Operating an effective equal opportunities policy while guaranteeing freedom of expression and minimising any adverse environmental impact, therefore providing a safe and enjoyable environment for all
+- Operating an effective Equal Opportunities policy while guaranteeing freedom of expression and minimising any adverse environmental impact, thus providing a safe and enjoyable environment for all.

-- To work collectively and with the Chief Executive and other senior staff to ensure that WSU has a clear vision that recognises its values and meets the needs of its members.
+- To work collectively and with the Chief Executive and other senior staff to ensure that WSU has a clear vision which recognises its values and meets the needs of its members.

-- To monitor and evaluate the performance of WSU against targets and to ensure that it is focussed on achieving its vision.
+- To monitor and evaluate the performance of WSU against targets, and to ensure that it remains focused on achieving its vision.

 - To ensure that WSU complies with all legal and regulatory requirements, including its governing document, charity law, company law and any other relevant legislation or regulations.

-- To agree any delegated authority and ensure such delegated authority is clearly expressed.
+- To agree any delegated authority and ensure that such delegated authority is clearly expressed.

 - To safeguard the assets of WSU, taking due care over their security and proper usage, ensuring that they are used exclusively in the pursuit of the agreed objectives.

 - To ensure that the governance of WSU is of the highest standard and that it follows guidance from any relevant bodies.